ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/aws-rds-migration.md

 Even though the process above is handling the data and the meta-data migration, it is essentials for you to have a Data-Validation Strategy to confirm everything is in order.

 The Cloud Platform team can't provide a how-to guide on data validation, as each database migrations are wildly different.

+#### Step 6 - Clean up

+After a successful migration, we can clean up by :
+ - Deleting the pod from STEP 1
+ - Disabling the network access from the live-1 cluster to the _source_ RDS
+ - Remove the DMS stack (if applicable)
+ - Revoke the temporary credentials created for the migration